UK Finance Glossary

 - DB Pension — Defined Benefit

 - A workplace pension where your retirement income is based on salary and length of service (a "final salary" or "career average" scheme).
-Rare in private sector.
+Rare in the private sector but still common in the public sector.

 - DC Pension — Defined Contribution

 - A pension where you and your employer pay in, and the pot grows through investment returns.
-The most common type of workplace pension today.
+Your retirement income depends on what you contribute and how investments perform.

 - DWP — Department for Work and Pensions

-- The government department responsible for benefits, pensions and welfare, including Universal Credit, State Pension and Personal Independence Payment.
+- The government department responsible for benefits, pensions and welfare, including Universal Credit, State Pension, Personal Independence Payment and Pension Credit.

 E